mossbanay/Psychology-3-4/Glossary.md

 ### Attention
 ##### See also selective attention, divided attention

 Attention is a concentration of mental activity that involves focusing on a specific stimulus while ignoring other stimuli.

-### Altered state of consciousness (ASC)
+### Atkinson-Shiffrin's multi-store model of memory
-##### See also normal waking consciousness

-The term used to describe any state of consciousness that is distinctly different from normal waking consciousness, in terms of level of awareness and experience, and the quality or intensity of sensations, perceptions, thoughts feelings and memories that are experienced.
+The Atkinson-Shiffrin model of memory was designed by Richard Atkinson and Richard Shiffrin in 1968.
+The model focusses on three major systems of memory - sensory, short-term and long-term.
+Each system interacts with others continually with each system having unique characteristics including storage capacity and storage duration.

 ### Autonomic nervous system
 ##### See also peripheral nervous system